 - 1. The subdivision of any land is not a permitted activity.
 (This means that subdivision requires a resource consent). - 2.
 If a subdivision is a controlled or restricted discretionary activity, the Council will restrict its discretion to the matters listed in the relevant rule under the heading "Matters over which the Council has restricted the exercise of its discretion". - 3.
 If subdivision is a discretionary or a non-complying activity, the Council is required to consider all relevant matters under Sections 104, 104B and 104D of the Act. - 4.
 Rule 12 applies to the subdivision of land, within the meaning of Section 218 of the Act. - 5.
 The design of any road, vehicular accessway, right of way or vehicle crossing must comply with Rule 5: Roading. - 6.
 Any earthworks associated with subdivision of land must comply with Rule 2: Earthworks. - 7.
 Erecting any dwelling or other building on any land must comply with Rule 4: Buildings or Rule 6: Utilities. - 8.
 Underlined words are defined in Part D of the Plan. - 9.
 The subdivision of any land adjoining a State Highway which is a Limited Access Road (LAR) firstly requires consent obtainable from Transit New Zealand.
 This is in addition to the subdivision application that is made with the Selwyn District Council.
 For any other LAR the consent is required from the Selwyn District Council in addition to the subdivision application. - 10.
 Development contributions under the LTCCP Development Contribution Policy will be taken where network infrastructure, community infrastructure or reserves have to be constructed or expanded as a direct result of growth from development.
 Refer to Section B4.4 for further information on development contributions.
-Y30 - 11.
-If a subdivision completed under 12.1 creates a land use activity which no longer complies with the district plan provisions for a permitted activity, a separate land use consent may be required for the land use activity. - 12.
-The Selwyn District Council "Design Guide for Residential Subdivisions in the Urban Living Zones" and "Engineering Code of Practice" should be consulted when preparing subdivision applications.
+V30 - 11.
+The "Selwyn District Council Design Guide for Residential Subdivisions in the Living Zone" and "Engineering Code of Practice" should be consulted when preparing and assessing applicable subdivisions.